How to use intermediate tables in Laravel! How to use the sync method

 What is the sync method?

-When the table relationship is many-to-many, the basic solution is to use an intermediate table.
+When tables have a many-to-many relationship, the basic solution is to use an intermediate table.

-In this case, the sync method is a great way to easily perform operations such as registering, updating, and deleting data in the intermediate table.
+The `sync` method is excellent for easily performing operations such as adding, updating, and deleting data in the intermediate table.

 Preparation (table layout)